dev-scripts/prakashbhandari.com.np/content/posts/how-to-create-a-navbar-using-material-ui-and-react-router.md

 ## YouTube Demo Video.
-Here is the demo video of navigation bar uploaded to YouTube.
+Here is the demo video of navigation bar uploaded to YouTube

 {{< youtube p0_-yhMZZ0I >}}